 In addition to being located just South of the Ndutu Plains of the Serengeti, the Ngorongoro National Conservation Area is also located in close proximity to a number of other national parks and wildlife areas in Tanzania and Kenya.
 Lake Manyara National Park, Tarangire National Park, the Maswa Game Reserve, Arusha National Park, and Kilimanjaro National Park are all close enough to work into one safari adventure trip.
 In addition, the Masaai Mara in Kenya is located just north of the Serengeti National Park, which means that it can also easily be incorporated into a safari trip to the area.

 There are two main gates by which to enter and leave the Ngorongoro National Conservation Area.
 There is the Naabi Hill Gate, which is located just below the Ndutu Plains to the North and the Lodware Gate, which is located just West of Lake Manyara National Park in the South.
 If you are coming to Ngorongoro from the Serengeti, you will use the Naabi Hill Gate.
 On the other hand, if you are coming from Lake Manyara National Park, Tarangire National Park, or one of the parks near Arusha, you will use the Lodware Gate.

 There are several very nice lodges inside and just outside the Ngorongoro National Conservation area to stay at, and I have highlighted the most popular options for you below.
-When we visited, we stayed at the Rhino Lodge, which is located just outside the rim of the crater.
+When we went on our Ngorongoro Crater Safari, we stayed at the Rhino Lodge, which is located just outside the rim of the crater.
 This allowed us to get up bright and early and have plenty of time to see the wildlife inside the park.
 Really, you can’t go wrong with any of these options as they are all very nice, but if you have an option I would choose one of the lodges just outside the rim.

 |Ndutu Safari Lodge|